databrary/design/ridir-16/narrative.md

 ### Summary

-There are multiple barriers that limit the adoption of open video data sharing in the developmental and learning sciences.
+There are multiple barriers that limit the adoption of video data sharing in the developmental and learning sciences.
 In only its first few years of operation, Databrary has overcome many of them, but several remain.
 The current proposal will enhance the Databrary digital library, making it possible for contributors to upload, store, and share the results of human-generated annotations of video segments along with text-based definitions of the annotation codes.
 These data and metadata will make it possible for users to search for specific codes or keywords across videos within a dataset and across videos across the entire library.